Vicomtech/NUBes-negation-uncertainty-biomedical-corpus/README.md

 This is the NCRF++ configuration file we used for training the models described in the paper.
 This configuration file specifies the neural network's architecture and hyperparamters.
-Read about how to install NCRF++ and how to train models and use them from prediction at https://github.com/jiesutd/NCRFpp.
+Read about how to install NCRF++ and how to train models and use them for decoding at https://github.com/jiesutd/NCRFpp.

 **NOTE**: you must change the I/O section in the file so that
 1. it points to your dataset files (parameters `train_dir`, `dev_dir` and `test_dir`)